JuanDanielRamirezMojica/JuanDanielRamirezMojica/README.md

 <!--

+NOTAS:
 **JuanDanielRamirezMojica/JuanDanielRamirezMojica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+AÑADIR EL DE TEORÍA DE JEUGOS DE AXELROD

 Here are some ideas to get you started:
+ - 🤖
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...